The One (Elton John song): Reception

 "The One" reached No. 9 on the US Billboard Hot 100, No. 1 on the Billboard Adult Contemporary chart, and No. 10 on the UK singles chart.
 In Canada, it reached No. 1 on the RPM 100 chart for two weeks and the RPM Adult Contemporary chart for five weeks.
 In Europe, it topped the Portuguese chart and reached the top 10 in seven other countries.
 It was nominated for Best Male Pop Vocal Performance at the 1993 Grammy Awards.

 Music video

 The music video for "The One" was directed by Russell Mulcahy.
 It features John on a reflector and a mirror while singing it and several flags (similar to the "Healing Hands" video).

 Live performances

 John performed the song at the 1992 VMAs and the rest of his tours in the 1990s.
-He put this song permanently in his solo concert tours later on, as of 2000 was the last time the song was performed with the band.
+After playing the song with the band in 2000 at Madison Square Garden during his One Night Only concerts, John permanently put it as a solo performance on his subsequent concert tours during the 2000s and 2010s.